-Contact | subscribe || Français | Deutsch

 Shanxi Province, Northern China, 40°N / 113.28°E

-The Datong volcanoes are located 3 km northeast of Datong City at Xigelaoshan in North China west of Beijing.
+The Datong volcanoes (Datong-Fengzen volcanic field) are located 3 km northeast of Datong City at Xigelaoshan in North China west of Beijing.

-The volcanic field contains 30 cinder cones over an area of about 60 sq km.
+The volcanic field contains approx. 80 cinder cones and small lava domes.
 The most notable cones are Heishan (1,422 meters above sea level), Jinshan (1,368 meters above sea level), Langwoshan (1,028 meters above sea level) and Gelaoshan (1,276 meters above sea level).
 The well-preserved Jinshan cone is a major tourist attraction of the area.

 There are unconfirmed records of historic eruptions around 450 AD.